To many people, the word “jambalaya” probably brings to mind a kind of generic spiciness. Oh, those poor people.

 While the jambalaya is the star of the night, the appetizer course can help set a festive tone to let the main act shine even more brightly.

 One fun idea is grilled oysters with a buttery garlic herb sauce.
-They’re stylish, elegant, a little salty (in the best way possible).
+They’re stylish, elegant, and a little salty (in the best way possible).

 They would be little one-bite wonders!